cornerStone-Dev/SQLite3_Helper/README.md

 Clone from git, then `$ make`

-When writing sqlite3 code it can time consuming to write out all the _prepare, _bind, _column, and _finalize statments.
+When writing sqlite3 code it can be time consuming to write out all the variables and _prepare, _bind, _column, and _finalize statments.
 This tool takes care of a lot of the work for you.
 This project is partially bootstrapped to show you can co-mingle sqlite 3 api code with this tool.
+By default it runs on all files ending in ".c" in directory src/.

 Set up code is in src/sqlite3_helper_compiler.c, browse src/build_data.c for examples of usage.
 The following examples are taken from there.

 Syntax breakdown of "SELECT db_key=?i:n FROM db_names WHERE db_name=?t@s$l;":

-db_key=?i:n = result of select query is type int to be put into variable c, which must be in scope.
+db_key=?i:n = result of select query is type int to be put into variable "n", which must be in scope.

 db_name=?t@s$l = this is a sqlite3 variable which is type TEXT, contained in "s" and optional length specified in "l".